When you purchase through links on our site, we may earn an affiliate commission.

 Cheapest Spectrum Analyzer – TinySA Handheld

-The device has two separate inputs, each for a different frequency range:
+The device has two separate inputs, each for a different function:

-Also as a bonus the TinySA has a built-in signal generator for calibrating the instrument.
+The TinySA built-in signal generator can be used for calibrating the instrument.
 It’s amazing that so much functionality has been packed into a small instrument.
 The tinySA can also Connected to a PC via USB to become a PC controlled Spectrum Analyzer.

 PROS